 April 15 is usually marked each year as the traditional day people need to file their taxes, so it’s not exactly celebrated as a holiday.
 But how did April 15 become the big day--and how did we get the IRS in the first place?

-But before you panic, in the year 2016, the official federal tax day is April 18.
+But before you panic, in the year 2018, the official federal tax day is April 17.
 Why?
+The federal tax deadline can't fall on a weekend.
 Emancipation Day, which celebrates President Lincoln's signing of the Emancipation Act, is a holiday in Washington, D.C.
-Since it is celebrated on April 16, it will be observed on the closest weekday, which is April 15, thus pushing the tax deadline to Monday, April 18.
+Since it is celebrated on April 16, the holiday is pushing the tax deadline to Tuesday, April 17.

 Question 1: How did the Internal Revenue Service come about?